 In addition to the above, packaged food products intended for retail sale have to be registered at the Ministry of Health.
 For details regarding the registration process, please see Costa Rica's FAIRS Report.
 For registration purposes, Costa Rica requires a Free Sale Certificate (FSC) indicating that the product is apt for human consumption and is of free sale in the country of origin.
 The FSC no longer needs to be consularized in the United States.
 This process has now been substituted by the Apostille.
 Costa Rica joined the Hague Convention in 2011 and the Apostille has been in effect since December 14, 2011.
-The Apostille is expected to reduce paperwork and time consumed in relation to the food product registration process.
+The Apostille reduces paperwork and time consumed in relation to the food product registration process.

-Once the FAD is submitted and reviewed by Ministry of Agriculture officials, the Plant Quarantine Department issues what is known as a preliminary phytosanitary authorization or phytosanitary import permit, which contains the phytosanitary requirements to be met by the imported product.
+Once the FAD is submitted and reviewed by Ministry of Agriculture officials, the Plant or Animal Quarantine Department (as the case may be) issues what is known as a preliminary phytosanitary authorization or phytosanitary import permit, which contains the phytosanitary requirements to be met by the imported product.